mgwhitman/live-work-locate/README.md

 The live-work-locate repo contains 2 application configurations: Live Work Locate for State Government, and Live Work Locate for Local Government.

-To get the Live Work Locate for State Government use the configuration name config.js to To get the Live Work Locate for Local Government configuration rename configLG.js to config.js
+To get the Live Work Locate for State Government use the configuration named config.js.

+To get the Live Work Locate for Local Government configuration rename configLG.js to config.js